vincenthuupham/vincenthuupham.github.io/_posts/2026-04-23-esp32-custom-pcb-checkpoint-1.md

 Building off my ESP32 Temperature & Humidity Web Server project, I decided to take the next step and design a custom PCB.

 ## Getting Started
 The first thing I did was download KiCad, and immediately ran into my first issue: figuring out which ESP32 board I actually had.
-The first thing I did was download KiCad, and immediately ran into my first issue: figuring out which ESP32 board I actually had.
 I opened the schematic editor, assuming I'd just recreate my circuit in the software, pulled up the symbol search, typed in "ESP32," and got hit with an entire list.
 I checked Amazon for the exact ESP32 I bought and tried to read through the description and specs, but got nowhere.
 Rather than digging through the product description trying to figure out which one I had, I wrote a quick Arduino sketch to just ask the board directly:

 ```cpp
 void setup() {